A very overdue post on turning eighteen.

-It’s a funny age, eighteen.
+Eighteen is a bit of an awkward age to be in.
 To some – high-schoolers, for example – I am a grown-up mature adult.
-To others I am young and inexperienced.
+To others, I am young and inexperienced.

 I garnered a mix of surprised and envious reaction when my friends learned that I was “only eighteen,” from “Wow, you’re so young!” to “I wish I was eighteen again.”

 Regardless, it’s certainly not an age that I would be considered old.

 Anyways, it is a significant day in my day in my life.
 So I thought this day deserved at least some reflection and acknowledgment.

 Unlike other kids, I was never in a hurry to grow up.
 Growing up meant learning how to “adult.”
 It meant filing your own taxes, becoming familiar with acronyms like SSN, IRS, HB1, APTC, and much more.
 Growing up was more responsibility, less genuine relationships.

 Objectively speaking, I’ve been pretty sheltered and spoiled growing up.
 I’ve been lucky enough to be able to have access that all my material wants and desires – within reason.
 I’ve been blessed with a loving family who has always provided me with the best.
 The truth is I’ve never had to really work for anything.